45th Anniversary Celebration

 Our annual ECS outing at the local ballpark was enjoyed again by our employees and their families.
-Along with unlimited food and drinks, this year’s attendees received a hat commemorating the Otters 25th season of baseball in Evansville.
 Watching a professional game in the second oldest baseball park in the country is always a treat!

 When ECS became a UL certified panel fabrication facility, several of our design engineers and electrical technicians attended a very informative training course to learn certification requirements and what sets a UL shop apart from the others.